A couple of weeks ago I received this question about innovation metrics via email:

-CEOs don’t like either of those metrics quite as much as ROI, but there’s a related metric that they do often favor: Time to market.
+CEOs don’t like either of those metrics quite as much as ROI.
+However, there’s a related metric that they do often favor: Time to market.

 Everyone likes being faster.
 If we can tell the CEO that we’ll get market information in two months rather than a year, that’s a sure winner.

-If we determine that the idea is worth continuing, then it still might take a total of one year (or longer) to get the product to full-scale launch.
+If we determine that the idea is worth continuing, then it still might take a year (or longer) to get to full-scale launch.
 So it’s important to shift the conversation from time to market to time to insight.
 (Innovation folks might call this “average iteration length” or another term.)